Everything You Need to Know About Build-Over Drain Surveys

 Before you’re awarded with a build-over agreement to give your work the green light, a build-over drain survey will be required to confirm your eligibility.

 A fairly simple process, you’ll be required to submit an overview of your project to the local water authority explaining what you’re planning to achieve.
-Accompanying this submission should be a pre-conditional survey which will take an in-depth look at the present drainage layout, identifying any existing issues that may need addressing.
-Specifically, a CCTV survey will focus on the structural integrity of pipes, their location and how the water is flowing.
+Accompanying this submission should be a pre-conditional build over drain survey which will take an in-depth look at the present drainage layout, identifying any existing issues that may need addressing.
+Specifically, a build over CCTV drain survey will focus on the structural integrity of pipes, their location and how the water is flowing.

 You will not need to apply for a build-over agreement if your planned works are more than 3m away from the nearest public sewer or drainage system.
 Plus, if all of the drains on your property are private, then you will not require any special planning permissions.